 Fees & charges

-You can submit a request for a quote by either filling in our building fees estimate request form, or by lodging a 'Quote request' in BuilderNet.
+You can submit a request for a quote by filling in our building fees estimate request form, or you can lodge a 'Quote request' in BuilderNet.

 How long will it take?

-Please allow 10 working days from the date we receive your payment for your meter to be installed.
-Please note, you will need to pay water use changes once a meter has been installed.
+Please allow 10 business days from the date you meet our application requirements and we receive your payment for your meter to be installed.
+Please note, you will be required to pay water use changes once a meter has been installed.

-If you need to put a meter request on hold please contact us on email@example.com or call 13 13 95.
+If you need to put your water meter request on hold, please contact us on firstname.lastname@example.org or call 13 13 95.